clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 This means that a run of `Join x y` is a couple of runs for `x` and `y`.
 Equivalently, a specification of `Join x y` is a couple of specifications for `x` and for `y`.

-*A priori*, there are no constraints on how the threads `x` and `y` could interact.
-This is up to the user to express these constraints in the specification, if there are some.
+*A priori*, the interactions of the threads `x` and `y` are not specified.
+This is up to the user to express these interactions in the specification, if there are some.

 ### First
 There are two ways to run a `First`: